davehorner/goodasm/README.md

 make -j 8 clean all
 ```

 The preferred executable is `goodasm`.
-The GUI for iOS and Android is
-more of a fun toy than a tool.
+The GUI for iOS and Android is more of a fun toy than a tool.
+## Taskfile Usage

+This project includes a `Taskfile.yml` for [Go Task](https://taskfile.dev).
+Example tasks:

+- `task install:winget` – Installs dependencies using winget (CMake, Qt, Git)
+- `task build:cmake` – Configures and builds the project
+- `task test:self` – Runs GoodASM self-tests
+- `task run:repl` – Starts GoodASM in interactive REPL mode
+- `task clean` – Removes build artifacts
+- `task all` – Installs dependencies, builds, and tests

+You can list all available tasks with `task --list`.

 ## Examples